Emmanuel Paulker: Biography

 Paulker attended Bishop Dimeari Grammar School where he earned his WASC in 1973.
-He obtained a BSc (Hons) in Biochemistry from the University of Port Harcourt in 1983.
+He obtained a BSc (Hons) in biochemistry from the University of Port Harcourt in 1983.
 A teacher by profession, he was appointed Bayelsa State Commissioner of Lands and Housing (1999-2001).

 After taking his seat in the Senate in June 2007, he was appointed to committees on Industry, Finance and Downstream and Upstream Petroleum.
 He served as Chairman of both Upstream and Downstream Committees of the Senate.
 He was one of the key sponsors of Nigeria's Petroleum Industry Bill which was passed on the floor of the Nigerian Senate on Thursday, 25 May 2017, sixteen years after its introduction to the National Assembly.
-The Bill seeks to establish a framework for the creation of commercially-oriented and profit-driven petroleum entities, to ensure value addition and internationalization of the petroleum industry through the creation of efficient and effective governing institutions with clear and separate roles for the petroleum industry.
-He vigorously worked for the compensation of those affected by the Bonga Oil Spill of over 40,000 barrels on December 20, 2011 affecting over 20 Riverine communities across Akwa Ibom, Bayelsa and Delta States, like the Odioma community in Brass local Government area and two communities in Ekeremor local government area as well as others in Southern Ijaw local government area of Bayelsa State.
+The Bill seeks to establish a framework for the creation of commercially oriented and profit-driven petroleum entities, to ensure value addition and internationalization of the petroleum industry through the creation of efficient and effective governing institutions with clear and separate roles for the petroleum industry.
+He vigorously worked for the compensation of those affected by the Bonga Oil Spill of over 40,000 barrels on December 20, 2011, affecting over 20 Riverine communities across Akwa Ibom, Bayelsa and Delta States, like the Odioma community in Brass local Government area and two communities in Ekeremor local government area as well as others in Southern Ijaw local government area of Bayelsa State.

 In a mid-term evaluation of Senators in May 2009, ThisDay said that he had not sponsor any bills in the year, but was actively involved in the debate of the general principles of a number of bills.
 He made useful contributions through his Committee on Downstream Petroleum, especially on the issues of fuel subsidy removal and the entire deregulation agenda.

 He sponsored motions to scrap FERMA and create a Federal Highway Authority instead, and to stop universities from conducting post-JAMB examinations.

 In February 2010 three gunmen abducted his mother, Florentina Paulker, from her home in the Opolo area of Yenagoa, Bayelsa State.

-After the 73-year-old woman had spent eight days in captivity, she was released after a bloody shoot out with her kidnappers, one of whom died.
+After the 73-year-old woman had spent eight days in captivity, she was released after a bloody shootout with her kidnappers, one of whom died.